Population Focus

 "I'm trying not to get hacked:" How Adults with IDD Navigate Security and Privacy Notifications

-Exploring how adults with Intellectual and Developmental Disabilities encounter and respond to computer security and privacy notifications, and designing more accessible alternatives.Studying how adults with intellectual and developmental disabilities handle security and privacy warnings on their computers — and building easier-to-understand alternatives.
+Exploring how adults with Intellectual and Developmental Disabilities encounter and respond to computer security and privacy notifications, and designing more accessible alternatives.Studying how adults with intellectual and developmental disabilities use security and privacy warnings on computers and phones to make other options.

 Technology probe study materials for money management